Christheoguipo/simple-pokedex-app/README.md

 ## Project description:
-  - A simple Pokedex app.
+  - A simple Pokedex App.

+## How to use:
+  - Click on a Pokemon to show its details.
+  - Filter out Pokemons using the Search Bar.

 ## Project dependencies:
   - jQuery v3.3.1